arklumpus/TreeViewer/Readme.md

 * On some Linux distributions, the file icons sometimes don't show up for some file types.
 This appears to be dependent on the file manager used by each distro, so unfortunately there is not much that we can do.
 Strangely enough, even though the custom icon is not shown, double clicking the files should still work and open them in TreeViewer.

+* On macOS laptops, you cannot zoom using a "pinch zoom" motion.
+To zoom in/out on the tree, move two fingers up and down on the trackpad, as if you were scrolling up and down.

 ## Manual installation

 If you wish to have more control over the installation process, you can manually install TreeViewer following these instructions.